fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 These are a lot of ways to send data to various parts of the system, and there is a danger that people could use nullable reference types for more than just the boundary levels of their system.

+### Unsoundness

+This feature is inherently unsound.
+For starters, warnings don't prevent people from flowing `null` through their code like errors do.
+Compare this with the F# option type, which offers zero way to attempt to coerce `None` into a `Some x`.

+More subtly, there is no way to extract nullability information with reflection today without a change in the .NET runtime.
+This means that it can be impossible to know, at least by reflection, if the type of something is actually nullable or non-nullable.
+This means that reflection-based libraries (such as JSON.NET) may be able to define a contract that they cannot fulfill; i.e., make an API's return type a `'T` when it could still be `null`.

+Finally, the "handles null" attribute can be trivially abused, and it may be likely that the F# compiler could be "tricked" into thinking something will no longer be `null`.

+All of this means that this feature is entrusting acting in good faith on the greater .NET ecosystem, rather than preventing acting in bad faith with compile-time guarantees.

 ## Alternatives
 [alternatives]: #alternatives

+The primary alternative is to simply not do this.

+That said, it will become quite evident that this feature is necessary if F# is to continue advancing on the .NET platform.
+Despite originating as a C# feature, this is fundamentally a **platform-level shift** for .NET, and in a few years, will result in .NET looking very different than it is today.

 ### Syntax